stefanspringer1/SwiftXML/README.md

 ### Element names

-Element names are changed by the using the property `name` of an element.
+Element names can be read and set by the using the property `name` of an element.

 ### Text

-For a text node (`XText`) its text can be set and read via the property `name` of an element.
+For a text node (`XText`) its text can be read and set via the property `name` of an element.

 ### Changing and reading attributes